 TapCoding iPad Swift Lessons – This application was recommended by the Canvas podcast.
 So far I’ve completed the first module and I am very impressed.
-I covered some of the ground I’d already covered by following an Xcode playground tutorial.
-It was useful in any case as this went into a little extra detail.
+I covered some ground I’d already covered by following an Xcode playground tutorial.
+It was useful as this went into a little extra detail.
 In the previous tutorial the variables were being declared by inference and the new tutorial showed that it was possible to make your variable declaration and specifically state its type.
 There is a gamification element to this learning code application as it encourages you to have a streak of learning.
 It will also remind you to open the application daily to complete the next section of the tutorial.
 After completing Basics 1 I can move on to Basics 2 if I have a two day streak.
 I’m old enough to remember that streaking is when you take off all of your clothes and run around naked in public.
 To do a two day streak you can do a section over two days.
 If you finish a single session in one day then you can go back the next day and redo some of it to complete your daily streak.

 TapCoding iPad Swift Lessons

 The application gives you information in small bites.
 It then tests you on that information.
 The tests take the form of multiple choice questions.
 You are shown three things and asked which are correct or true.
 There are also tests for typing in the code where you just copy what is already there.
 The more interesting tests are where you choose elements of code to put into a line of code to complete the task.
 Obviously you have to choose the correct elements and put them in the right order.
 So far it’s all been pretty easy and I feel I’m learning some important lessons about programming.
 TapCoding iPad Swift Lessons is a great way to learn Swift.
 It’s much better and more interesting than following a book on how to code.